mcpython4-coding/Documentation/block/Block.md

 This file is used for the base system for blocks.
 It contains the base class for every block in game.

+How are blocks internal handled?

+For every block in the game an instance of the corresponding Block-class is created storing the information about the block.

+This object may be reused under certain circumstance for another block in the world, when for example been moved or been copied to an location from another.
+The block object can see it as an direct placed block in the world and does not need to handle things for object references from more than one position

 1. class Block(object):

     Abstract base class for every block in the game.